Mistakes are not a failure. It’s a learning tool.

 But they don’t plan a trade or trade the plan they develop—a decisive trading mistake.

 Few traders create a plan but don’t follow it.
-Because, during trading think, they can outsmart the market by adding logic.
+Because, during trading things, they can outsmart the market by adding logic.

-Alike “Market is scoring higher, but my stock fails, I better get out.” or “The Stock has moved enough on the upside; I don’t think it will go higher.”
-Or “Stop loss reach, but the stock is the oversold range; I’ll wait for the bounce.”
+Like “Market is scoring higher, but my stock fails, I better get out.” or “The Stock has moved enough on the upside; I don’t think it will go higher.”
+Or “Stop loss reach, but the stock is in the oversold range; I’ll wait for the bounce.”

 The trading plan acts as a guidebook that informs you what action you need to take under a precise trade.